apostrophecms/docs/docs/guide/vite.md

 </AposCodeBlock>

 ::: info
-If you use the `hmr: 'apos'` option, you don't need to pass the `APOS_DEV` flag when editing components of the Admin UI.
-The Vite build will selectively update altered code leading to a better development experience than `APOS_DEV=1`, which will rebuild the entirety of the Admin UI code.
+If you use the `hmr: 'apos'` option, we recommend you do not pass the `APOS_DEV` flag.
+The Vite build will selectively update altered code leading to a better development experience than `APOS_DEV=1`, which upon process reload will force rebuilding of the `apos` build.
+Vite is not using the build assets, so this doesn't make sense.
 :::

 ### WebSocket Configuration